Smart City Consultants

 Smart transit stations work by integrating important data feeds into one platform.
 The most important sources are train timetables, pedestrian counts, and route choices.

-Commuters enter or leave the station by train.
-Therefore, it is essential to understand the real-time timetable of departing and arriving trains at your station because they determine when commuters enter and leave.
-Commuters clock their times in the station according to the train schedules creating a peak in passenger numbers shortly before and after a train's arrival.
-Many of these sources can be found online, free of charge and give accurate schedules.
+Passengers enter or leave the station by train.
+Therefore, it is essential to understand the real-time timetable of departing and arriving trains at your station.
+Train schedules are an important source for creating a peak in passenger numbers shortly before and after a train's arrival.
+Information about train timetables can often be found online, free of charge.

 Counting Passengers

-You also need to know how many passengers are moving through your station.
-By counting the number of passengers moving through your station, you can identify potential peaks in passenger numbers and learn the locations where most passengers move through your station.
+You also need to know what passenger numbers your station can handle safely.
+By counting the number of passengers, you can identify potential peaks in passenger numbers and when crowding can occur at your station.
+See the example of a dashboard counting passengers below:

 .